Introduction to QCxMS¶

 Collision Induced Dissociation¶

 Ionization of molecules can be done by (de)protonation, e.g., by the popular electrospray ionization (ESI) method.
 This ionization process produces closed-shell ions (even number of valence electrons) and is softer than the EI or DEA methods.
-For this reason, the activation of the ion has to be conducted in a second step, i.e., by acceleration and subsequent collisions with neutral collision gas atoms.
+It is often implemented by (de-)protonation of the molecule under study, leading to positivly or negativly charged molecular ions.
+Activation of the ion has to be conducted in a second step, i.e., by acceleration and subsequent collisions with neutral collision gas atoms.
 The following Collision Induced Dissociation (CID) leads to a spectrum normally under lower energy conditions than in the other MS methods.
 The simulation conditions and specific details are extensively covered in this paper.